ccarabine/payrollapp/README.md

 ## Github

-This is the process i took to deploy my project to the hosting platform GitHub
+This is the process I took to deploy my project to the hosting platform GitHub
-1. Open Github page up in browser
+1. Open Github page up in the browser
-2. Log in using your username and password
+2. Login using your username and password
-3. Select "ccarabine/payroll" from repositories displayed on left-hand side of screen
+3. Select "ccarabine/payroll" from repositories displayed on the left-hand side of screen
 4. Click "settings” displayed in the navigation toolbar menu
-5. Click “Pages” on the left hand side navigation menu
+5. Click “Pages” on the left-hand side navigation menu
 6. Select "Master Branch" in the dropdown under the Source heading
 7. Finally, click “save”